LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/part-1/index.md

    1. `question` should be initialized to the following string: `"Who was the first American woman in space? "`.

    {{% notice blue "Note" "rocket" %}}
-   Note the trailing space at the end of this string is required.
+   Don't forget the trailing space at the end of this string!
+It is required.
    {{% /notice %}}

    1. `correctAnswer` should be initialized to `"Sally Ride"`.